coronalabs/corona-docs/markdown/guide/html5/plugins/index.markdown

 </div>

 HTML5 provides extremely rich access to a variety of APIs, both built-in and third party integrations.
 It would be impossible to create bindings for all of them in Lua.
-This is why Corona provides an extremely easy way to bridge between Lua and JavaScript code.
+This is why CORONA_CORE_PRODUCT provides an extremely easy way to bridge between Lua and JavaScript code.

 <a id="plugin"></a>